willy-wagtail/bulbasaur-server/README.md

 ## Perfect media server

-Following the instructions in [this "Perfect Media Server" guide](https://perfectmediaserver.com/), I installed Ubuntu Destop on an old PC, pooled multiple hard disk drives into one mount point using mergerfs and exposed it to my local network using Samba.
+Following the instructions in the ["Perfect Media Server"](https://perfectmediaserver.com/) website, I installed Ubuntu Destop on an old PC, pooled multiple hard disk drives into one mount point using mergerfs and exposed it to my local network using Samba.
 The system is now running 24/7 as a NAS server.

 ## Backing up phone with Syncthing

-(Syncthing)[https://syncthing.net/] is used to backup data on my phone.
-(This video)[https://www.youtube.com/watch?v=O5O4ajGWZz8] is a useful tutorial for setting it up.
+[Syncthing](https://syncthing.net/) is used to backup data on my phone.
+[This video](https://www.youtube.com/watch?v=O5O4ajGWZz8) is a useful tutorial for setting it up.

 Syncthing has an Android app which I've downloaded and configured to send data from my phone's camera, downloads, screenshots and messsenging app's media directories when it's on my home WiFi *and* is charging.
 This means the data sync will happen once a day, usually overnight.